edkashinsky/reaper-reableton-scripts/README.md

 #### ek_Pin selected items at markers started from

 ![Preview](/Assets/images/pin_items_to_markers_preview.gif)
 This script pins selected items to markers started from specified number.
-It requires [Lokasenna_GUI](https://github.com/jalovatt/Lokasenna_GUI)
+It requires ReaImGui extension.

 #### ek_Decrease pitch or rate for selected items